Solar power in Pakistan: Farming

 Solar power has allowed Pakistani farmers in isolated regions with limited access to the power grid an alternative way to power tube wells, or pumps that provide groundwater to crops.
 Diesel-powered generators were traditionally used, but increased prices of diesel fuel due to tariffs on imported fossil fuels and the removal of government subsidies have further incentivized the adoption of solar power.
+Solar tube wells however are resulting in overuse of ground water resources which if not controlled could result in catastrophic consequences, as reported by Reuters.

 Challenges

 As solar panels and net metering have become more widely adopted in Pakistan, grid demand and consumption have decreased.
 Electricity sales dropped by 3% in 2024, even though there was a 6% increase in available consumers.
 There was an even steeper drop off in the farming and industrial sectors, where sales dropped by 11% in the same year.
 This has caused fossil fuel plants and thermal power plants to become underutilized.
 Pakistan financed many of these plants under the China–Pakistan Economic Corridor partnership, and this debt still has to be repaid.
 As more consumers reduce consumption or stop using the power grid altogether, power plants are forced to increase their prices to maintain similar revenue to pay off this debt, further incentivizing more consumers to adopt solar power.